Peer to Peer Fundraising:

 - Your fundraisers are most likely busy people with limited time to spend raising money for your organization.
-Make it easy for them by providing resources and tools for peer-to-peer fundraisers.
+Make it easy for them by providing resources and fundraising tools P2P for volunteers.

-- Create weekly campaign progress reports that are sent out to each campaign participant so that everyone understands where the campaign stands in terms of goals and which individuals are the highest performers.
+- Create weekly campaign progress reports that are sent out to each volunteer participant so that everyone understands where the campaign stands in terms of goals and which individuals are the highest performers.
 Your role as an administrator is to support and motivate your participants.

 - Weave a culture of gratitude through every step of campaign progress.
 By making sure participants feel appreciated and supported, you will increase the likelihood of their enthusiastic support and future participation.

 - Don’t give away a large percentage of your fundraising money in software and payment processing fees.
 Many crowdfunding platforms advertise themselves as a free service – but be sure to read the fine print.
 All e-commerce transactions carry a transaction fee (since Visa and MasterCard charge merchants for the privilege of accepting their cards – even for charitable donations).
-DoJiggy offers affordable payment processing fees that won’t break the bank – and we don’t take a percentage of your fundraising dollars.
+We offer a percent-based model or a free option with optional tipping by donors enabled – whatever works for your charitable organization.

 Evaluating the Value of Peer to Peer Fundraising for Nonprofits

 Some organizations have asked us to help them evaluate the benefits and value of peer-to-peer campaigns.
 We created this infographic to help answer the question – is peer-to-peer fundraising a good idea for my organization?

 See just how much value a peer-to-peer fundraising campaign can bring to your cause today!
-Try DoJiggy’s peer-to-peer crowdfunding software out for your fundraising event today with a free trial.
-We support walk-a-thons, school fun runs and jogs, bike-a-thons, school reading fundraisers, bowl-a-thons, even car wash-a-thons, Community Service Projects, and more!
-And we are the only leading software provider in the peer-to-peer space that does not take a percentage of funds raised, so your organization can keep more money for your cause.
-Check out our pricing page to learn more or contact us in Sales today.
+Try DoJiggy’s peer-to-peer crowdfunding software out for your fundraising event today.
+We support walk-a-thons, school fun runs and jogs, bike-a-thons, school reading fundraisers, bowl-a-thons, even car wash-a-thons, Community Service Projects, and more.
+Use our leading peer-to-peer platform for FREE with optional tips from your donors, so your organization can keep more money for your cause.

 Peer to Peer Fundraising vs. Crowdfunding – What’s the Difference?